benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 }
 ```

-Lastly, we'll define our python wrappers in a file called `bindings.cpp`.
+Lastly, we'll define our Python wrappers in a file called `bindings.cpp`.
 See the [`pybind11` tutorial](http://pybind11.readthedocs.io/en/stable/basics.html) for a detailed explanation of what each line of code does here.

 `bindings.cpp`:
 ```cpp